Rheumocam injection 20 mg/mL (Canada)This page contains information on Rheumocam injection 20 mg/mL for veterinary use.

 Swine: For use in non-infectious locomotor disorders to reduce the symptoms of lameness and inflammation.

 Dosage and administration: Cattle: Single subcutaneous or intravenous injection of 0.5 mg meloxicam/kg body weight (2.5 mL/100 kg body weight).
+For reduction in pain associated with abdominal surgery administer 10 to 20 minutes before the painful procedure.

 Sheep: Single subcutaneous injection administered 15-30 minutes prior to painful procedure.
 Inject the product high on the neck behind the ear at a dose of 1.0 mg meloxicam/kg body weight (1.0 mL/20 kg).